 \section{Notations and Preliminaries}

-This section is systematicaly orgonaised following the order; Sect.2.1 introduces some basic notations; Sect.2.2 recalls the definitions of $q$-derivatives and $q$-integrals; Sect.2.3 recalls the definition of some $q$-special functions, that are important in our paper.
+This section is systematically organized in the following order; Sec.
+2.1 introduces some basic notations; Sec.
+2.2 recalls the definitions of $q$-derivatives and $q$-integrals; Sec.
+2.3 recalls the definition of some $q$-special functions that are important in our paper.